gaois/DuchasAPI-docs/DATADICT.md

 ### `manuscriptItemLink`

-Denotes a manuscript item which is directly connected to another manuscript item.
+Denotes a direct relationship between two manuscript times.
 Typically the items are linked by a sequential relationship (e.g. the other items precede or follow the current item in a series of continuing or related stories).

 | Property name   | Type                | Cardinality         | Description               |
 | :-------------- | :------------------ | :------------------ | :------------------------ |